 Helping Those Who Help Others

-In addition to helping victims of hate and bias crimes find the resources they need, the Oregon DOJ works closely with law enforcement and service providers to enable the track hate and bias incidents across the state.
+In addition to helping victims of hate and bias crimes find the resources they need, the Oregon DOJ works closely with law enforcement and service providers to enable them to track hate and bias incidents across the state.

 Fay Stetz-Waters, Director of Civil Rights